 Frequently Asked Questions

-Cheryl Susman ADHD Coaching offers services in the Chicagoland area and Northern Suburbs in person and by phone, or all over the US and internationally by phone and virtually
+Cheryl Susman ADHD Coaching offers services in the Chicagoland area, Northern Suburbs, and all over the US and internationally by phone and virtually.

 I help parents and adults living with ADHD stay on track, create calm and bring out the best in their kids and themselves so they can move from surviving to thriving and reconnect to the joys of family life.

 As a mom of three grown kids who have ADHD, learning disabilities and anxiety, I understand the emotional roller coaster that goes with our efforts to shoulder the burdens to support our kids.
 I'm committed to helping other parents and adults who are going through what I've seen my kids go through and what I've lived through with them myself.

 Coaching is the facilitation of growth and change.